arturalkaim/scala-sockets-poc/README.md

 sbt ~reStart
 ```

 ## Overview

-When running the server, there will be a simple file upload input on localhost:8080.
-Uploading an image goes through several processing stages.
-We update the user on the stage of processing via a WebSocket.
+### Pages:
+  /                 -> show the status
+  /settings         -> manipulates the status

+When changing the values in /settings the changes show up in the main page.

 The WebSocket flow is built from a `Sink.ignore` and an `actorRef` that we `preMaterialize()`